 - undertake any other activities that form part of your program, including undertaking coursework units or professional development training.

-37. Your supervisors should avoid contacting you during a period of approved leave unless there are compelling reasons to do so.
+37. Your supervisors should avoid contacting you during a period of approved leave unless you and your supervisory team have agreed that you would like to maintain contact, or there are compelling reasons for them to contact you.

 38. Examples of compelling reasons include, but are not limited to: